MikeWise2718/markdowndocs/azureiotedge/azureiotedge.md

       - If the `edgeAgent` is running it will then stop and restart - probably the `edgeHub` too
   - Start the `edgeAgent` on the edge client
       - `sudo iotedgectl start`
-  - Stopt the `edgeAgent` on eht edge client
+  - Stop the `edgeAgent` on the edge client
       - `sudo iotedgectl stop`
   - Kill a running instance of the `edgeAgent` on the edge client
     - `docker rm -f edgeAgent`